OxfordIonTrapGroup/mjolnir/Readme.md

 The Thorlabs cameras are just rebadged [IDS](https://en.ids-imaging.com/home.html) cameras, so IDS's software could be better, but I haven't tried it.
 The `mjolnir` GUI can connect to cameras directly via USB, or you can use the server script to send images to GUI subscribers over a local network.

-Mjolnir uses ARTIQ for its remote procedure calls (RPCs).
+~~Mjolnir uses ARTIQ for its remote procedure calls (RPCs).
-~~Installing ARTIQ is overkill, since we only need the protocols, but it's ubiquitous in the Oxford Ion Trap Group and no minimal version is available.~~
+Installing ARTIQ is overkill, since we only need the protocols, but it's ubiquitous in the Oxford Ion Trap Group and no minimal version is available.
-I need to patch in [sipyco](https://github.com/m-labs/sipyco)!
+I need to patch in [sipyco](https://github.com/m-labs/sipyco)!~~

+This version of Mjolnir uses [sipyco](https://github.com/m-labs/sipyco) for its remote procedure calls (RPCs).

 ## Installation